Public Policy & International Affairs (PPIA) Junior Summer Institute Fellowship Program

 • University housing with most meals covered

-• Books and related course materials at your JSI
+• Books and related course materials

 • Each JSI may offer additional benefits, such as GRE preparation and study resources at their discretion

-• Minimum of a one-time $5,000 scholarship at a PPIA graduate school if admitted for a Master’s degree (PPIA Fellows often receive financial offers above and beyond this minimum from their graduate program)
+• Minimum of a one-time $5,000 scholarship at a PPIA graduate school if admitted for a master’s degree (PPIA Fellows often receive financial offers above and beyond this minimum from their graduate program)

 • Fee waiver when applying to schools that are members of the PPIA Graduate School Consortium